chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 Wikipedia is a great resource for getting a quick overview of a topic.
 But sometimes the articles are too long or too technical.
 [Simple Wikipedia](https://simple.wikipedia.org) helps, although it can still be pretty [lengthy](https://simple.wikipedia.org/wiki/Cancer) and not always simple enough.
 Or it might be too simple, depending on what I am trying to learn.
 I've always wanted to be able to choose the level of detail and length based on what I am looking.
 Sometimes when I am researching a new topic and come across 10 new terms, all linking to their own detailed Wikipedia pages, I just want to get a 50-100 word gist.
 Other times, I want to get a 1000-word summary of a topic I am sort of familiar with but don't know well enough.

 I have this same need for other text-based content like news articles and technical documents.
-And I believe a solution for this would improve readability and thus improve comprehension for everyone, not just me.
+And I believe a solution for this would improve readability and thus improve comprehension for everyone.

 # Readability & Comprehension